EngineHub/WorldEditDocs/source/api/concepts/edit-sessions.rst

     WorldEdit.getInstance().newEditSessionBuilder().world(world).maxBlocks(1000).build()

 Edit sessions must be closed once all operations are complete, to ensure that block queues are flushed.
-They are not re-usable, and must be re-created for each individual operation.
+They are not re-usable for edits after being closed, and a new one must be created for subsequent operations.

 A clean way to close a ``EditSession`` is to use the ``try-with-resources`` statement: